Hann1bl3L3ct3r/PiSquirrel/README.md

  - Updates and upgrades the system
  - Installs bridge-utils to bridge interfaces and nano for easier file editing
  - Modifies the hostname to appear to be a printer to devices on the network
- - Changes the default password from 'pi' to 'pisquirrel'
  - Installs ZeroTier for remote access
  - Modifies PATH for future tool installation
  - Modifies the /etc/network/interfaces file to bridge interfaces